 - £800 + VAT for non-members

-If you would like more information on commissioning the programme for your organisation, please email us at email@example.com.
+If you have any questions, or would like to enquire about commissioning this programme for your organisation, then please email us at email@example.com.

 Paul has over 35 years of experience working in the fields of education, health and the care sector.
 He enjoyed a successful career as a teacher, a local authority advisor and deputy headteacher in secondary schools in Greater Manchester.
 Having completed a MSc in Leadership and Management, he took an active interest in leadership and organisational behaviour in the workplace.
 He became involved in supporting the development of individual senior leaders and staff teams in managing organisation and culture change, through both coaching and leadership development consultancy roles.